Yes, bearded dragons can eat sun beetles or fruit beetles as part of their diet.

 They provide essential vitamins and minerals that contribute to healthy growth and development, so they do have their place within the overall dietary plan.

-However, there are some risks associated with this type of beetle which should be taken into account before making them available as a regular meal item.
+There are some risks associated with this type of beetle that should be taken into account before making them available as a regular meal item.

 In addition to sun beetles, there are a few other types of beetle that bearded dragons can eat.